-So, who was this Pharaoh, who reigned for a brief period and accomplished so much?
-Why was Seti I of the greatest significance in the history of Egypt?
+So, who was this Pharaoh who reigned for a brief period and accomplished so much?
+Why was Seti I of the greatest figures in the history of Egypt?

 Pharaoh Seti I – The Beginning Of A New Era After The Amarna Period

 Seti I, the second king of the nineteenth dynasty, the New Kingdom, was the son of Ramesses I, whom he rapidly succeeded.
 Like most Pharaohs, Seti I had many different names.

 Image of Seti I from his temple in Abydos.
 Image credit: Messuy - CC BY-SA 3.0

 "His "throne name was Menmaat-re "Enduring is the Divine Order of Re," and his birth name, Setekhy, means "he who belongs to the god Setehk" His Horus name, whm-mswt, "repeating the creation" alludes to the beginning of a new era after the disturbances of the Amarna period – Sety I was the first king to succeed legitimately to the throne after his father Ramesses I." 1

 "Horus was worshipped in different forms throughout Egypt from the predynastic period before Egypt was united under one ruler until Roman times.
 The pharaohs of Egypt took a Horus name to symbolize that they were the living embodiment of this god."
 2